 Any email address provided to ProtonMail through either our waiting list, optional email verification, or optional notification/recovery email setting in your account, is considered personal data as defined and protected by the Swiss Federal Data Protection Act (DPA).

 Such data will only be used to contact you with important notifications about ProtonMail, to send you information related to security, to send you an invitation link to create your ProtonMail account, to verify your ProtonMail account, or to send you password recovery links if you enable the option.
 We may also inform you about new Proton products in which you might have an interest.
-As the basis of processing of this data is consent, you are free, at any given time, to opt-out of those features through the account settings panel.
+You are free, at any given time, to opt-out of those features through the account settings panel.